AndreaCensi/env_dvs/README.md

 ### Creating videos of the event data

+To use any of the tools, please make sure to have the ``mencoder`` package installed.
 Use this to create a video of a .aedat file with slices = 0.03 seconds:

     aer_video  --log 1212-DVS-data/data/dec10/flying/l11.aedat -o tmp-videos --interval 0.03  -c make